arrow-left

 You can select these options when creating or editing a variant filter by updating the Origin criterion.
 For example, if you do not want predicted germline variants, then add or update the Origin criterion to only include Suspected Somatic.
 For more information, refer to Variant Filters.

-For tumor-normal analysis, when enabled in DRAGEN, variant origin is determined for small variants based on the presence or absence of the variant in the normal sample.
+For tumor-normal analysis, variant origin is determined for by secondary analysis based on the presence of the SOMATIC tag in the INFO column of a variant call or based on the presence of read support for that variant in the normal sample:

 LOH Overlap